felixhagspiel/jsOnlyLightbox/README.md

 If set to true, you can infinitely loop through all the images by clicking the next/prev button or calling the `next()` / `prev()`-functions.

+###	`{captions: bool}`
+_Default: true_

+If set to true, the caption text inside the `data-jslghtbx-caption` attribute will be shown.
+Note that the text may not be visible completely if it is very long.
+Feel free to style the caption class `.jslghtbx-caption` to your needs.

 ###	`{closeOnClick: bool}`
 _Default: true_